 I have personally suffered from acid reflux in the past and tried everything to get rid of it.
 I tried medication, apple cider vinegar and even tried herbal supplements but nothing helped me.
 I kept searching for different things and then realized that if I changed the way I eat and change my lifestyle I could get rid of it forever.
 Today I am living proof that it can be done and I have now reduced it to almost nothing.

 I want to share this with you because I know how annoying and painful it can be.
 What I am going to do is give you some tips on how you can do the same and I will give you the diet I follow.
 When you follow a proper diet it can be very helpful in controlling acid reflux and heartburn.

-There is no single diet that will work for everyone who has these conditions, instead each person will need to customize their diet to eliminate any trigger foods to get the desired relief.
+There is no single diet that will work for everyone who has these conditions, that’s why each person should customize their diet to eliminate any trigger foods and get relief.

 The foods that can trigger acid reflux and heartburn vary from one person to the next, but there are some foods that have been shown to provoke these conditions or cause them to worsen.